ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

 The ``datadep_foo:`` and ``datadep_bar:`` UW YAML keys were named arbitrarily after the first ``_``, but could have been even more descriptive such as ``datadep_foo_file:`` or ``datadep_foo_text:``.
 The important part is that the YAML key prefix matches the Rocoto XML tag name.

 This example also demonstrates the use of Rocoto's **boolean operator tags** in the structured UW YAML, e.g. ``<or>``, ``<not>``, etc..
-The structure follows the tree in the Rocoto XML language in that each of the sub-elements of the ``<and>`` tag translate to sub-nodes in UW YAML.
+The structure follows the tree in the Rocoto XML language in that each of the sub-elements of the ``<and>`` tag translate to sub-trees in UW YAML.
 Multiple of the boolean operator tags can be set at the same level just as with any other tag type by adding a descriptive suffix starting with an underscore.
 In the above example, the ``and:`` key could have equivalently been named ``and_data_files:`` to achieve an identical Rocoto XML result.

 Defining Metatasks